jasperges/pose-thumbnails/README.md

+**IMPORTANT: This add-on is not maintained anymore.
+For a Blender 2.8 compatible version you can try [this version](https://gitlab.com/blender-institute/pose-thumbnails).**

+---

 # Pose Thumbnails

 Pose Thumbnails is a simple add-on which adds the ability to have thumbnails for the poses in a Pose Library.